dxwu2/dwu362.github.io/index.markdown

 ['acousticness', 'danceability', 'duration_ms', 'energy', 'explicit', 'followers_total', 'instrumentalness', 'liveness', 'loudness', 'mode', 'popularity_total', 'valence']
 5. Run the SVM Model + Logistic Regression Model
 6. Compare the results: accuracy, confusion matrix

+### Support Vector Machines - Supervised Learning
+The first model we implemented to test on our datasets was SVM with linear, polynomial, RBF kernels.
+We chose to test this model first, as it is more computationally efficient and accurate on datasets with larger feature vectors.
+Indeed, the results followed this trend.
+As shown below, we received a mean accuracy of 0.877 across the three different kernels.
+Although this model produces fairly accurate results, we suspect there might be some issues of overfitting.
+For the final report, we aim to add cross validation and regularization (e.g. Lasso) of our dataset before running SVM and seeing if we can still achieve high accuracy amidst these conditions.

 *Results - Confusion Matrices*